ValerioBelcamino/PDDL_encoder/README.md

 ## Features

-- Encodes names in both domain and problem PDDL files
+- Encodes names in domain, problem, and plan PDDL files
 - Preserves all PDDL keywords
-- Maintains consistent encoding between domain and problem files
+- Maintains consistent encoding between domain, problem, and plan files
 - Supports batch processing of multiple files
+- Supports JSON-based batch processing for domain-problem-plan tuples
 - Can save and load encoding maps for reference
 - Works with or without the PDDL parser library
 - **Reversible encoding**: Decode encoded PDDL files back to their original form